RuipengHan/High-Frequency-Trading-Strategy/documentation/final_report.md

 - We could see from both AAPL and SPY that the mean reversion takes great advantage of the price difference between the on-going price and the mean.
 The two-day return rate is about 90% for SPY and 50% for apple.
 Though the result is rewarding at the end, the pnl is highly volatile: notice that both SPY and AAPL's pnl crashed below 2 million USD.
 This volatility partly attributes to the constant trade actions performed by the algorithm.
 The mean-reversions will trigger a trade once it detects a deviation of price from its historical mean: buy if lower than mean and sell if higher than mean, all based on the assumption/theory that **asset price volatility and historical returns eventually will revert to the long-run mean or average level of the entire dataset.**  However, true stock market does not always follow that rule.
 Once the overall trend suddenly goes down, then the algoirthm will buy; if the equity never returns to its previous "avg" price, then the buy action can potentially lose sigificantly.
 This explains why the pnl fluctates greatly.

 - In addition, our mean-reversion only calcuates the mean of previous 1000 traded prices, not the mean of the long-term traded price usaully ranged a couple months or even years.
 If we have access to more computing power, we can signficantly improve the algorithm by finding the long-term mean price.

+#### Signal Trending Strategy

+##### Description

+- This strategy is a derivative of the Momentum strategy.
+However, unlike a normal momentum strategy, this strategy will read data from two market ticks at once, using one tick as a signal tick and the other as a trade tick.
+Given that an ETF represents the value of a set of underlying assets, movements in the eft will represent, to varying degrees, movements in the value of the assets.
+The S&P 500 (SPY), as an EFT, is one of the most liquid and most quoted market indices.
+So we will use the S&P 500(SPY) as the signal tick.
+Also, as the number of large market capitalisation has a greater impact on the index value, I will choose the market data of some of the higher market capitalisation companies as the trade tick, such as Apple (AAPL).

+- The strategy will read the trade data of two makerticks together in increasing time order (down to the nano-second) and determine the trend of the signal tick over a certain period of time to decide whether to buy, sell or hold the trade tick in the period immediately afterwards.
+In order to avoid reading the next period of data before the end of a SELL OR BUY trade, the strategy is written using a "state" variable to indicate six different trade states: start, after sent order, buying, holding, selling, and after selling.

+- The strategy is written using the onTrade api and sendorder api from the strategy studio.
+The logic for the strategy to determine trending is also written into the onTrade function.
+If the current signal tick (SPY) trade value is greater than the last past 3 trade values by upthreshhold, an uptrend is considered to exist and a buy action is taken on the trade tick (AAPL).
+If the current signal tick(SPY) is trading at a value less than the last past 3 trade value by downthreshold, it is considered to be in a downtrend and a sell action is taken on the trade tick(AAPL).
+The final strategy also implements a stop-loss method to avoid excessive losses, the effect of this optimisation strategy is described in the analysis part.

+##### Visual Results

+###### Real Time Analysis

+###### Profit and Loss with respect to the market data

+###### Measurement Table

+##### Analysis

 #### Swing Strategy